leodeslf/leaf/prebuild/engg/oop/design_patterns.md

 - *Proven solution*, tested and optimized by many developers many times.
 - *Easily reusable*, they are the generic tool for specific problems.
-- *Expressive*, elegant and selfevident solutions can be made with them.
+- *Expressive*, elegant and self-evident solutions can be made with them.

 They also *ease communication* and *prevent refactoring* as they create a common language for developers and the solutions are often the best ones.